U.S. probes contracts between drugmakers, pharmacy benefit managers

 Merck said on Monday it had received a demand for information about contracts with, services from and payments made to PBMs in relation to its migraine drug, Maxalt, and erectile dysfunction treatment Levitra, over the same period.
 (1.usa.gov/1T4gEHV)

 The companies did not disclose the name of any PBM in their respective filings.
-Express Scripts Holding Co is the largest U.S. pharmacy benefit manager, followed by CVS Health .
+Express Scripts Holding Co (ESRX.O) is the largest U.S. pharmacy benefit manager, followed by CVS Health (CVS.N).

 Merck and CVS were not immediately available for comment.
 Endo, Express Scripts and the U.S. Attorney’s Office for the Southern District of New York declined to comment.